Gerii/sw16_free_LittleWhale/LittleWhale/README.md

 Emulators can cause problems.
 Unfortunatly we weren't able to find a fix for the newer versions.

+3) since we use a free weather api, it is not 100 % reliable.
+For this reason it can happen that do not get the current weather.
+This leads to lower code coverage.

 Cheers
 Andrea, Angela, Clemens, Gerald